Contract Scheduling Provisions

 To deal successfully with a construction delay, disruption or acceleration claim, the analyst must determine causation—the link between liabilities asserted and damages claimed.
 One of the primary ways to determine causation is through the performance of a schedule delay analysis that utilizes the schedule as a tool to evaluate cause and effect.
 Central to the apportionment of responsibility for delay and determination as to the compensability of same are the issues of float ownership and utilization, and the evaluation of alleged concurrent delay.

 Scheduling techniques have legal implications with respect to the contractor’s ability to obtain equitable adjustments in the time and cost of performing the contract work, either through prosecution of change orders or claims.
 Therefore, the contractor must carefully review the scheduling provisions in the contract, which impose duties and confer rights on the parties.
-Scheduling contract clauses are among the least standardized of all contract clauses and, therefore, require special attention.
+Construction scheduling contract clauses are among the least standardized of all contract clauses and, therefore, require special attention.
 Scheduling provisions and a clear understanding of the owner’s intent are often neglected during contract preparation and performance.

 This article presents a brief overview of contract provisions and case law affecting the preparation and updating of schedules, and the preparation of and defense against change orders and delay and disruption claims.